Yue1Harriet1Huang/Yue1Harriet1Huang.github.io/_posts/2019-09-17-paper-seminar-feature-representation-for-text-concept-extraction.md

 excerpt: ""
 ---

 This paper seminar happens at [Toronto Machine Learning Circles][1].

-However, I never particularly cared for Beamer.
-At least, I found LaTeX's document preparation system more intuitive than Beamer's slides preparation system.
-Using both will lead to proficiency, but Beamer markup remains ugly and a chore to write.

-Look at it this way.
-Almost the entirety of a LaTeX document is the content itself whereas it seems half (if not more) of a Beamer document is markup.
-Take, for example, this sample code from a lecture slide for one of my classes.
+You can download the paper at [arxiv](https://arxiv.org/pdf/1811.00070.pdf) and the author has published its implementation on [GitHub](https://github.com/yifengtao/roamresearch)

 {% highlight latex %}